 “Welcome to the Theme Park of Women’s Bodies,” says Tina, our tour guide through the amusement park, with attractions like the River of Menses, the Land of Sex and Sexuality and the Palace of Female Empowerment.
 But despite Tina’s best efforts to hide the truth, this theme park is not the bastion of feminism and progress it purports to be.
-Cooper’s sardonic voice guides us through “The Theme Park of Women’s Bodies” in today’s New Voices!
+Cooper’s sardonic voice guides us through “The Theme Park of Women’s Bodies” below!

 Welcome to the Theme Park of Women’s Bodies!
 I’m Tina, I use she/her pronouns, and I’ll be your tour guide today as we explore the park, making stops at the River of Menses, the Land of Sex and Sexuality, the Palace of Female Empowerment, and our newest addition, Beautyland.
 Before we begin, management requires me to run through a few ground rules: No running, no outside food and drink, and no unauthorized video recording.
 Finally, we ask you to please remember that the park is a no-smoking facility and weapons of any kind are not permitted.

 On to the good stuff: The tour will take approximately one hour and will end right in front of the entrance to the Miracle of Life, one of our most popular rides, which allows guests to follow an ovum from the moment of conception through the various stages of development and finally, experience the birthing process through a state-of-the-art twenty-five-foot model of a woman’s vagina!